 - Physician Specialists (ex.
 Oncology, Psychiatry, Urology, etc.)

 ‡ Students are responsible for all costs associated with off-campus clinical experiences, including, but not limited to, travel to and from the facility or affiliated sites, a criminal background check (BCI &/or FBI), TB test, health assessment and/or drug screen based upon the requirements of the off-campus clinical facility.

 Components of Clinicals:

-- Completion of level-specific clinical proficiencies
+- Completion of course objectives and level-specific clinical proficiencies

 - Written peer review of freshmen directed observation students